Terms of Service

 7.2 Your input

 Anything you submit — assessment answers, simulator decisions, notes, highlights, free-text feedback — remains yours.
 By submitting it you grant us a non-exclusive, royalty-free licence to store, process and use it for the purposes of providing the Platform to you (grading, certifying, supporting you) and for our internal quality-improvement and research purposes, in aggregated or anonymised form.
 We will never publish your individual submission with your name attached without your separate consent.
+For the avoidance of doubt, this licence does not permit us to use your submissions to train artificial-intelligence or large-language models, or to send them to a third-party AI service — see the Privacy Policy, “Use of artificial intelligence (AI)”.

 7.3 Open-source components